7 Reasons Why You Aren’t Living Your Purpose

 - Learn affirmations of your worthiness from Jesus and put them on repeat.

-- Chances are, if you struggle with fear of others’ opinions in one area, you do in other areas of your life.
+- Chances are, if you fear others’ opinions in one area, you do in other areas of your life.
 Consider why or who you’re most concerned with.

 #5 In it for the wrong reasons